jakesower/spectragraph/packages/core/README.md

 ### Expressions

-Data Prism queries support expressions for computed fields and conditional logic.
+SpectraGraph queries support expressions for computed fields and conditional logic.
 These expressions are provided by the [json-expressions](https://github.com/jakesower/json-expressions) library, which offers a comprehensive set of operators for data transformation and filtering.

 #### Expression Engines

-Data Prism uses focused expression engines to provide different capabilities for different query contexts:
+SpectraGraph uses focused expression engines to provide different capabilities for different query contexts:

 - **SELECT Engine** (`defaultSelectEngine`): Full expression capabilities including filtering, aggregations, transformations, and computed fields
 - **WHERE Engine** (`defaultWhereEngine`): Filtering-only operations for performance and security - excludes expensive aggregation operations